Please note, due to high demand we are currently facing short delays in dispatching new orders.

 • Wear light clothing

 Having a personal alarm will also provide some level of protection as a user can raise an alarm the moment they feel unwell.
-Temperature sensors can also be connected to automatically raise an alarm if the ambient room temperature reaches a certain level.
+Further information on how to cope with a heatwave is found on the NHS Choices Website.

 Free Info Pack Request a Brochure